Package insert / prescribing information

 Sterile Adhesive Bandage (Dynarex)*

-*Internal package components remain sterile as long as items are unopened and undamaged
+*Internal package components remain sterile when stated as long as items are unopened and undamaged.

 PROTECT FROM LIGHT